fastify/fastify-rate-limit/README.md

 })
 ```

-Note that you can customize the behaviour of the preHandler in the same way you would for specific routes:
+Note that you can customize the behavior of the preHandler in the same way you would for specific routes:

 ```js
 const fastify = Fastify()